

 In exceptional circumstances, award holders may apply to the HDR Scholarships Committee for permission to commence their award after 31 March, but must commence no later than 30 June.

-All Australian Governme In exceptional circumstances, award holders may apply to the Scholarships Committee for permission to commence their award after 31 March, but must commence no later than 30 June. nt RTP Scholarship awardees must formally accept their stipend offer.
+RTP Scholarship awardees must formally accept their stipend offer in the manner outlined in the letter of offer.
 Award holders must be enrolled to commence the award, and must remain enrolled whilst they hold an Australian Government RTP Scholarship.
 For Conditions of Award refer to:

 • Domestic